 To make sure that the oatmeal is ground up as much as possible, I put it in the blender first.
 Once it’s as finely ground as I think I can get it, I add the other ingredients.

-I used 2% milk because that’s what I had on hand, but you can definitely try other types of milk.
+I used 2% milk because that’s what I had on hand, but you can definitely try other types of milk like almond milk or soy milk.

 Strawberry Banana Lactation Smoothie